Epsilon Theorems in Intermediate Logics: Herbrand's Theorem and the Second Epsilon-Theorem

-The steps that may fail in an intermediate prediate logic~$\ql{\Lo}$, other than the first \et-theorem, are the provability of $A \liff P_A$ and proving $P_A$ from the Herbrand disjunction of $H(P_A)$.
-These steps do work provided all quantifier shifts can be can be carried out (i.e., in addition to $\CD$ also the formulas $\Aout$ and $\Eout$).
-Thus, if $\etl{\Lo}$ has the first \et-theorem, any intermediate predicate $\ql{\Lo}$ with propositional fragment $\Lo$ in which all quantifier shifts are provable also has the second \et-theorem.
+The steps that may fail in an intermediate prediate logic~$\ql{\Lo} + \Ax$, other than the extended first \et-theorem, are the provability of $A \liff A^p$ and proving $A^p$ from the Herbrand disjunction of $H(A^p)$.
+These steps do work provided all quantifier shifts can be can be carried out (i.e., in addition to $\CD$ also the formulas $\Aout$ and~$\Eout$).
+Thus, if $\etl{\Lo}$ has the extended first \et-theorem, any intermediate predicate logic~$\ql{\Lo} + \Ax$ in which all quantifier shifts are provable also has the second \et-theorem: